GrzegorzL-lab/PCEP/README.md

 Aim is to obtain PCEP certification - Certified Entry-Level Python Programmer

-Took courses "Entry programming - Python" + "Practical Python - 10 projects" by Sekurak
+Took courses: "Introduction to Programming and the Python Language" + "Practical Python - 10 projects" by Sekurak Took course: "Python Essentials 1" by Cisco Networking Academy